Dsingh27-bing/HTML-CSS-JavaScript/Javascript/Readme.md

-To Execute the scripts please install node and enter bleow command in terminal: node (name of javaScript file)
+To Execute the scripts please install node and enter bleow command in terminal:<br>
+node (name of javaScript file)

 Example: